leeanncafferata/clio3-syllabus/source/schedule.md

     `>>` operator appends to a file; there is also a command to get the current time.)
 Can you rewrite the Makefile so that it uses rules?
     So that it uses special targets?
 So that it works on several text files at once?
 On an arbitrary number of files?
-So that is uses a default rule?
+So that it uses a default rule?
 Post your Makefile and input text files to GitHub.

 ## Sept.
 10: Flow Control and Functions in JavaScript